panlanfeng/KernelEstimator.jl/README.md

 ##Reference
  - Lecture notes from Dr. Song Xi Chen

  - W. Hardle and J. S. Marron (1991).
-Bootstrap Simultaneous Error Bars for Nonparametric Regression.
-The Annals of Statistics.
+Bootstrap Simultaneous Error Bars for Nonparametric Regression. _The Annals of Statistics_.
 Vol. 19, No. 2 (Jun., 1991), pp. 778-796

  - W.Hardle and E. Mammen (1993).
-Comparing Nonparametric Versus Parametric Regression Fits.
-The Annals of Statistics.
+Comparing Nonparametric Versus Parametric Regression Fits. _The Annals of Statistics_.
 Vol. 21, No. 4 (Dec., 1993), pp. 1926-1947